NEW: Elevation Certificates Map

 Search an address and turn on layer Effective Flood Zones – February 18, 2005 to view your current flood zone.

 Preliminary FEMA Flood Maps

-Once the FINAL FIRMs are effective, expected sometime in 2021 or 2022, they will be used to determine the minimum elevation needed for construction to reduce the chances of flooding as well as the construction methods required in certain zones.
+Once the FINAL FIRMs are effective, they will be used to determine the minimum elevation needed for construction to reduce the chances of flooding as well as the construction methods required in certain zones.

 Limit of Moderate Wave Action (LiMWA)